-Rsync is a powerfull command line tool to copy/syncronize files and folders to local or remote hosts.
+Rsync is a powerful command-line tool for copying/synchronizing files and folders on local or remote hosts.

-It's perfectly suited for copying files and backing up a file server for example.
-However, it is not suitable for copying files that are in use such as databases or virtual machines because in this case you will end up with corrupted (unusable) file copies.
+It is ideally suited to copying files and backing up a file server, for example.
+However, it is not suitable for files in use, such as databases or virtual machines, as in this case you will get corrupted (unusable) file copies.

-Generally rsync is not preinstalled so the first thing to do is to install it.
+Generally, rsync is not pre-installed, so the first thing to do is to install it in your linux distribution.

 user@host:~$ sudo apt install rsync